pimpalemahesh/connectedhomeip/examples/temperature-measurement-app/esp32/DIAGNOSTICS_DEMO_README.md

 ```
 ## Usage

-1. Click Parse: Click the Parse button to parse and display the data in the text area below.
-It will read data from particular log file which will be updated each time you run retrieve-logs command on chip-tool
+1. Enter binary file path in input text box and click on Parse button. for ex. "/tmp/user.log"

-2. The parsed data will be displayed in a structured table format under different sections for Metrics, Traces, and Counters.
+2. The parsed data will be displayed in a structured table format under different sections for Traces, Metrics and Counters.

-### ⚠️ Important Note
-**Make sure you parse data after each read operation.**